cmu-delphi/covidcast/R-packages/modeltools/index.md

 You should consider subscribing to the
-[**Delphi COVIDcast Epidata API mailing list**](https://lists.andrew.cmu.edu/mailman/listinfo/delphi-covidcast-api) to be notified of package updates, new data sources, corrections, and other updates from the Delphi research group.
+[**Delphi COVIDcast Epidata API mailing list**](https://lists.andrew.cmu.edu/mailman/listinfo/delphi-covidcast-api) to receive notifications from the Delphi research group regarding package updates, new data sources, data corrections, and other updates.

 ## Usage